nreid/vc_tutorials/Part2_samtoolsmpileup.md

 ## The VCF format

 Now we have a set of VCF formatted variants.
-Before going further, we should learn a little about what is in this file and the VCF format.
+Before going further, we should learn a little about what's' in this file.
 There are no scripts for this section, so execute the code yourself on the command line.

 We generated a block-gzip compressed VCF file in the last step.
 We will inspect this file using `bcftools view` So make sure `bcftools` is loaded by entering `module load bcftools` (Alternatively `zcat` will print it to the screen, and we can read it using `less`).

-The first 3000 or so lines of the file are the header.
+The first 3000 or so lines of the file are the header, which contains a lot of metadata about the file.
+Each header line starts with `##`.
 To view the header say:

 ```bash
 bcftools view -h chinesetrio.vcf.gz